Lucky-0ne/FST_project/README.md

 # FST_project
-This is a project for the "Fortgeschrittene Softwaretechnik" course.
+This is a project for the "Fortgeschrittene Softwaretechnik" (FS or FST) course.
 An alternate Atari Breakout video game.

 required packages:
 `pip install -r requirements.txt`